weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 ‎
 ‎In the list of domains, the **A.Datum** domain should now be listed as the **default domain** and the **Domain Type** should be **Authoritative**.

-26. Leave the on-premises Exchange admin center tab open in your Internet Explorer browser and proceed to the next task.
+26. Leave the on-premises Exchange admin center tab open in your Edge browser browser and proceed to the next task.